 Aptitude is how an entity is keyed to perceive and experience the weaves of The Pattern.
-They grant specific abilities that provide a natural tendency of perspective and direction for character development.
-There are 4 pillar aptitudes of The Pattern, measured from a level of 0 to 4: Divine, Kinetic, Occult, and Psychic.
+They grant specific capabilities that provide a natural tendency of perspective and direction for character development.
+Each aptitude anchors the subject in ways that promote the powers and experiences that reflect the nature of the aptitude.
+There are 4 pillar aptitudes of The Pattern, measured by a Talent Level of 0 to 4: Divine, Kinetic, Occult, and Psychic.
 Each represents an affinity for powers and knowledge of a specific type and rely on Essence.

 Aptitude is an advanced concept, not part of the D20 Essentials for Incarna.
 It empowers character significantly and upgrades their challenge rating early in their character development.
 It offsets some of the changes to the time scales of short and long rests by adding capability and survivability while maintaining the Gritty Realism.
 Aptitude also enables other aspects of character development – it is the gateway to traits and aspects outside the core D20 experience and acquiring powers across classes without sacrificing levels.
 Each Ability has one of the pillars of The Pattern associated with it.
 Divine (Wisdom); Kinetic (Strength, Dexterity, Constitution); Occult (Intelligence), and Psychic (Charisma).
 Sanity does not have a specific pillar and is generally not something that characters have affinity with.